 The blog is the place to find:

-You'll find a link to the blog in the Explore menu - in the blue bar on the left (near the top of the screen).
+You'll find a link to the blog in the Explore & discuss menu - in the black bar on the left (near the top of the screen).

 The ways you can ask a question and reply to an existing post are very similar.